 Celebrating the Human Spirit Award

-The winner will receive an etched glass trophy, paid travel and accommodations to attend the College’s Honouring Health Leadership event and a complimentary registration to the National Health Leadership Conference.
+The winner will receive an etched glass trophy.
+Should the future permit us to return to an in-person event, the recipient will also receive paid travel and accommodations to attend the College’s Honouring Health Leadership event, and receive a complimentary registration to the National Health Leadership Conference.

 This award is open to all Canadian healthcare professionals, leaders, teams and volunteers who have had a marked impact on patients, their family or the community.
 This award is open to College members and non-members alike.
 Programs, stand-alone acts and special initiatives from across the continuum of care are eligible for consideration.
 Nominations will also be evaluated on the opportunities for knowledge transfer, scalability and applicability to other organizations.

 Nominations must be made by a member of the College.

 We are asking nominators to submit their nomination in two sections.
 Section A, which is to be submitted by November 30, is a 250 word summary.
 The summary should touch on the eligibility criteria and illustrate why you feel that the nominee should win this award.
 The summaries will be reviewed by the selection committee and a short list of top contenders will be formed.
 Those on the shortlist will be asked to complete Section B of the nomination.
 This section is due on February 1.

 2020 Recipient: Maryann Murray and Sandi Kossey, CHE

 Maryann Murray, a volunteer with Patients for Patient Safety Canada, and Sandi Kossey, Senior Director with the Canadian Patient Safety Institute, are championing and improving medication safety in Canada and globally.
 Their collective efforts continue to have significant impact on patients, providers, leaders and communities.